sergtwix/open_rob/README.md

 #### 3.0
 * New settings and color schemes to fit dark mode
-* New settings to add CryptAPI's services fees to the checkout
+* New settings to add BlockBEE's services fees to the checkout
 * New settings to add blockchain fees to the checkout
 * Upgrade the settings
 * Added a history of transactions to the order payment page